 Thank you to everyone who has helped with the research.
 Special thankyous to Roma (Dumville) Cresswell, to Clifford Dumville of Ottawa, Canada, to his sister Elaine, and to the late Harry Dumville of Stowe, Vermont, USA.
 Thank you too to the Grand Old Molecatcher himself, Robert Dumville, without whom none of us would be here!

 Jill Holroyd (research and text) and Miles (website)

 Note: We apologise for any errors or inaccuracies.
 Please let us know so that we can correct them.
 You may be interested to know that publishing the personal data of living family members on the internet is exempt from the provisions of the 1998 Data Protection Act, section 36, 'domestic purposes' exemption.
 However, we realise that some people may prefer some or full anonymity.
 We have therefore included only limited information on living people (birth and marriage dates and places, and spouse's names), and included more information only if we have permission.
 If we have inadvertently included something you would prefer excluded, please tell us at once so that we can put matters right.

-John Spencer Dunville VC (1896-1917) will be commemorated in 2017, one hundred years after his actions in the First World War during which he was fatally wounded, and for which he was posthumously awarded the Victoria Cross.
+John Spencer Dunville VC (1896-1917) was commemorated in 2017, one hundred years after his actions in the First World War during which he was fatally wounded, and for which he was posthumously awarded the Victoria Cross.
 He was taking part in a raid on enemy lines near Épehy in northern France on 25th June 1917 and died from his wounds the next day, 26th June 1917.
 See John Spencer Dunville VC (1896-1917) and photographs of the commemoration ceremony held on 27th April 2017.

 A recently received photograph of Tommy Thompson, the gamekeeper of Redburn House, has been added to Gordon Thompson's Stories of the Dunville Family and Redburn House.